Our go-to guide for the perfect Christmas ham

 However, this doesn’t take into account how hungry your guests are, whether or not your ham is the feature of the meal and how much leftovers you would like for the coming days.
 We have estimated some ham size guides for you below, taking into account If you enjoy leftovers for the next few days.

-Ham size estimates per person:
+Ham size estimates per person (main protein):

-● 3kg ham size for 6-8 adults, including leftovers
+● 5kg boneless ham for 10-12 adults, some leftovers

-● 5kg ham size for 10-12 adults, including leftovers
+● 7kg bone in ham for 14-16 adults, some leftovers

-● 10 kg ham size for 20-24 adults, including leftovers
+● 10kg bone in ham for 20-24 adults, some leftovers

 How do I cook my Christmas ham?

-This depends on what type of ham you are going for.
 If you are purchasing a raw gammon ham, you need to boil these first and then finish them off in the oven.
 Our go-to recipe for a boil and bake gammon ham is Nigella Lawson’s coca-cola ham recipe.

 How to store Christmas ham

-To keep your ham fresh and juicy over the coming days, when storing it in the fridge wrap it in clean tea towels, a pillow case or a purpose made ham bag (please ask for one in the shop!).
+If you don’t have a ham bag, soak some tea towels in vinegar and follow the same instructions as above.
 Every couple of days wash the tea towel or ham bag then soak in water with a splash of vinegar, dry the bag and then place the ham back in.

 How long does Christmas ham last?